🧬 Copilot-LD

 2. Agent Orchestration: Agent service receives the request and validates authentication

-3. Memory Assembly: Agent requests a memory window with conversation history and available tools
+3. Memory Assembly: Memory service builds a window with conversation history and tools from the agent configuration

-5. Completion Generation: Agent sends assembled context to LLM service for response generation
+4. Completion Generation: Agent sends assembled messages and tools to LLM service for response generation

-7. Response: Final completion is saved to memory and returned to the client
+6. Response: Final completion is saved to memory and streamed to the client

 This flow is sequential per request but multiple requests can be processed concurrently.
 The agent makes intelligent decisions at each step rather than following a rigid pipeline.